web-push-libs/web-push-php/doc/advanced_service.md

 ## Logging

-Most of the objects showed on this page have a `setLogger` method.
+Most of the objects showed on this page implement the interface `Minishlink\WebPush\Loggable`.
-This method needs a PSR-3 cache object as unique argument.
+This interface has a single method `setLogger` needs a PSR-3 object as unique argument.

 ```php
 <?php